danielscholl-osdu/os-core-lib-azure/handoff/03_INFRASTRUCTURE_DEPLOYMENTS_CHALLENGE.md

 # Introduction

-_A presentation of this material was given on April 2, 2020.
-A recording of that recording is available [here](https://microsoft.sharepoint.com/:v:/t/SLBMicros/EZNKoQHOnmZDo8BE2KbK1NwBAe-QDfSu73H8yD0c6lFrPA?e=9GaNDa), [here](https://microsoft.sharepoint.com/:v:/t/OSDU-WiproandMicrosoft/EdnTrBCP9ZlGsxQoneSZ_M8B01F7Ln4Xd0lLChlTm8DJ2Q?e=IptZOw) and [here](https://msit.microsoftstream.com/video/e868a1ff-0400-86e8-5f30-f1ea75308133), depending on your organization.
-Note: the material, as it appears here, may have diverged from the material as it appeared at the time of the recording._

 The purpose of this guide is to:
  - Gain hands on experience modifying the OSDU R2 Azure infrastructure deployments pipeline